alexander-danilenko/dwnd/README.md

 ```

 ## Commands in Powershell module
 You can get list of commands using `Get-Command dsh-*` command in PowerShell.
-Anyway, below is list of commands.
+Anyway, below you can find list of commands.
+You are welcome.

 All commands should be executed in folder with `docker-compose.yml`.